-Often buyers are unclear to why they cannot handle a conveyancing procedure on their own and exactly why they need to use legal services at all.
+Whether you’re looking to sell or buy land, sell up or purchase a new home or a buy to let investment, some buyers are unclear to why they cannot handle the conveyancing procedure on their own and wonder exactly why they need to use legal services at all.
+Is it just administrative rubberstamping?
+No, the work your conveyancing solicitor does is much more complex and important than that.

 The following is a basic guide of what your conveyancing solicitor should do for you as a client and why it is important to seek good legal advice.

-Your solicitors work in the conveyancing process is as follows:
+Your solicitors work in the process buying or selling residential property is as follows:

 - Pre-contract enquires; your solicitor will form a comprehensive list of enquiries to pose to the seller’s solicitor.
 This should ensure that anything you need to know about the property is answered in full with any necessary disclosures made from the seller.
 This process will be used for example to identify exactly what fixtures and fittings are included within the purchase price.